chillingspace/CSD2161_A4/readme.md

 2. Server updates location
-  - If packet is received, overwrite position and send `ACK_SELF_SPACESHIP`. client has to respond withh `ACK_ACK_SELF_SPACESHIP`
+  &nbsp;- If packet is received, overwrite position and send `ACK_SELF_SPACESHIP`. client has to respond withh `ACK_ACK_SELF_SPACESHIP`
-  - Else, calculate new position based on previous position and vector
+  &nbsp;- Else, calculate new position based on previous position and vector

 3. Server updates asteroids
-  - remove asteroids destroyed
+  &nbsp;- remove asteroids destroyed

 4. Server updates bullets
-  - remove dead bullets (out of frame, since this game uses a fixed camera)
+  &nbsp;- remove dead bullets (out of frame, since this game uses a fixed camera)

 5. Server sends entities data to clients
-  - `ALL_ENTITIES`    // use as rendering data?
+  &nbsp;- `ALL_ENTITIES`    // use as rendering data?
     - 1 byte
-  - Number of spaceships (alive, dead spaceships dont have to be rendered)
+  &nbsp;- Number of spaceships (alive, dead spaceships dont have to be rendered)
     - 1 byte

     for each spaceship